elasticluster/elasticluster/docs/playbooks.rst

 Use `global_var_spark_anaconda_aux_packages`=<package1, package2> to install
 auxiliary python packages on the cluster.

-By default we use Anaconda Python 2 as interpreter.
-If you want to use Anaconda Python 2 specify `global_var_anaconda_python_version`='3'.

 It is recommended that all web interfaces are behind reverse tunnel, because 'others' can easily mess up the configuration with these interfaces.